Cycles, settings, and features on your Samsung dryer

 Steam Sanitize: This cycle is for sanitizing items by applying steam and high-temperature heat to the fabric.
 This cycle can make items soft and reduce odors.
 This cycle is intended for laundry that is still at least partially wet.
 Due to extreme heat, it is not recommended for normal laundry.

 Dryer settings and features

-These are other settings which will affect the drying cycle.
+These are other settings that will affect the drying cycle.
 These settings may be limited or restricted depending on the currently selected cycle.
 A full chart of which settings work with which cycles is available in the appendix near the end of the user manual.

 Dry Level: This setting adjusts Sensor Dry (and on some models, Steam Dry) cycles to determine how dry the laundry will get before ending the cycle.